Oyum2814/Sandbox-For-Web-Automation/README.md

 The actions one can perform on the element are : click(), send_keys([what you want to type inside the element])

 And don't worry if you don't know much about modular programming, The GUI will be provided soon , it will be a matter of few clicks to make a web automation flow, Just give me some time :).

+Also, you can change or modify the code as per your likings!
+It's open source :)!